Mortgage Calculator

 No. The calculator covers principal and interest only.
 Your actual monthly housing cost will also include property taxes, homeowner's insurance, and possibly private mortgage insurance.

-Interest compounds on a large balance over many years.
+Interest compounds on a large balance over many years, causing the total cost to grow significantly.
 At 7% for 30 years, total payments roughly double the original principal.
 Shorter terms cut total interest substantially but raise the monthly payment.